Skip to main content

 I'll be honest—I didn't expect much from DeepSeek.
 It's a Chinese open-source model that most people haven't heard of.
 But after testing it against paid models, I'm genuinely impressed.

 DeepSeek-R1 uses reinforcement learning like OpenAI's o1, and it shows.
-On a set of 40 calculus problems, it scored 36/40—the same as the GPT-4 Turbo and only two points behind Claude.
+On a set of 40 calculus problems, it scored 36/40—the same as GPT-4 Turbo and only two points behind Claude.

 The reasoning quality is surprisingly good.
 I gave it this problem: "Find the volume of the solid formed by rotating y = x² from x=0 to x=2 around the y-axis."
 It not only sets up the shell method correctly but also explains why the disk method would be messier for this problem.